United States Army Security Agency: History

 During the height of the Cold War, personnel from the 326 ASA Company stationed at Ft.
 Bragg, North Carolina, relocated classified mobile communications equipment to Homestead Air Force Base in Miami–Dade County, Florida.
 In 1962, they developed the precursor to the 6th USASA Field Station (Seminole Station).
 U.S. overflights photographed and discovered offensive nuclear weapons placed in Cuba by Soviet allies.
 Cuba became a live mission before, during and after the Cuban Missile Crisis.
 The US forced the Soviet Union to remove the weapons.

+The perception of the last ASAs being shuttered after the end of the Vietnam War is incorrect.
+In addition to the 407th ASA at Fort Bliss, deactivated in 1982...the last ASA was the 523rd based out of Fort Snelling, Minnesota.
+Between late 1986-early 1988, the 523rd was deactivated and was reformed as the 147th MI Bn (CEWI.)